Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Communication

-End Users pay Fermat Nodes with fermats to be able to receive calls from other devices.
+End users pay Fermat Nodes with fermats to be able to receive calls from other devices.

 #### Use of Fermat Components

-End Users pay Fermat Component's developers with fermats to be able to use their plug-ins, GUI components, skins, language packages, etc. Developers defines a Micro-Use-License for each components.
+End users pay Fermat Component's developers with fermats to be able to use their plug-ins, GUI components, skins, language packages, etc. Developers defines a Micro-Use-License for each components.
 Products like Wallets or Financial APPs use these components, so the cost for using these products is the sum of the cost of the Micro-Use-Licenses defined by each developer involved.
 This is the way how developers are paid for mantaining their components.

 #### Technical Support

-End Users pay with fermats to receive personalized technical support from Fermat Component's developers.
+End users pay with fermats to receive personalized technical support from Fermat Component's developers.

 <br>
 ## Fermat Blockchain